- Improve build times by snapshotting a populated build cache.

 - Perform fan-out and attempt multiple approaches to a code change.

 When should I use a Blueprint vs. a Snapshot?Snapshots and Blueprints both allow you to run devboxes with customizations.
-Blueprints are fast to boot and cacheable using Docker layers, while Snapshots are a bit slower on boot (reproducing each step taken in the devbox) but can be created quickly from an existing devbox.Examples:
+Blueprints are built programmatically and are cacheable using Docker layers, while Snapshots can be created quickly from an existing devbox.Examples:

 - Blueprint: You have a coding agent that is performing a task that requires installing a specific tool.
 Create a blueprint with set-up steps for the tool and future devboxes will cache the installation to speed up boot and execution time.